 nOTE: THESE SERVICES ARE CURRENTLY UNAVAILABLE

 A home assessment must be done to determine eligibility for in-home support services.

 Family Caregiver Support Assistance

 Education, emotional support and guidance sessions are offered to caregivers dealing with the stress associated with providing specialized care.
-We also offer, on a limited basis, supplemental assistance and/or equipment such as wheelchairs, walkers, grab bars, shower/tub chairs, canes, etc. to qualifying participants.
+We also offer, on a limited basis, supplemental assistance and/or equipment such as wheelchairs, walkers, shower/tub chairs, canes, etc. to qualifying participants.

 This program provides assistance with minor housekeeping and light chores (mopping, sweeping, dusting, washing dishes, laundry, ironing, etc.), light meal preparation, assisting with errands, grocery shopping, medical appointments, etc. for frail, homebound elderly.

 This program provides relief to primary caregivers of individuals diagnosed with dementia-related disorders, thus enabling the caregiver a break from the stress and the special care needs required of those individuals.
 This service provides companionship, maintaining a clean and safe environment, minor meal preparation, and memory exercises.